Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: A frequency envelope formulation of the results

 Let $\epsilon \{c_\lambda\}$ be a frequency envelope for the initial data in $H^s$.
 Then the solution $u$ satisfies the bounds \eqref{uk-ee}, \eqref{uab-bi-bal}, \eqref{uab-bi-unbal} and \eqref{uk-se-short} uniformly with respect to $x_0 \in \R$.

 b) The same result holds for \eqref{dqnls} but with $s$ increased by one unit, $s > 2$. \end{theorem}

-We continue with several remarks concerning our bounds for the solutions. \begin{remark} Our $L^6$ Strichartz bounds are sharp.
-This is unlike the standard Strichartz type bounds for quasilinear equations, where one has Strichartz bounds with derivative losses.
+We continue with several remarks concerning our bounds for the solutions. \begin{remark} Our short-time $L^6_{t,x}$ Strichartz bounds in \eqref{uk-se-short} are sharp.
+This is unlike the standard Strichartz-type bounds for quasilinear equations, where one has Strichartz bounds with derivative losses. \end{remark}